 CORDELE, Ga.
 (WALB) - The woman that turned herself in for a fatal hit and run in Cordele was found not to be the actual driver and more arrest warrants have been issued, according to the Georgia Department of Public Safety.

 Ashley Glenn, 28, turned herself in as the driver of the fatal crash that killed Ethelene Lewis, 54.
-On Wednesday, Glenn was released on bond.
+On Wednesday.

 Through further investigation and with assistance from the Cordele Police Department, it was found that Travis Waters, 31, was the actual driver in the crash, according to the Department of Public Safety.

-“Ms. Ashley Glenn came into the Cordele Police Department on September 10th, and admitted that she struck something on Sunday night on the 8th on 11th Avenue in Cordele.
-Through some further investigation and with some help with the Cordele Police Department, it was determined she gave a false statement.
-And that Travis Waters, her boyfriend, was driving,” Cope told us.
+“Ms. Ashley Glenn came into the Cordele Police Department on September 10 and admitted that she struck something on Sunday night on the eighth on 11th Avenue in Cordele.
+Through some further investigation and with some help with the Cordele Police Department, it was determined she gave a false statement and that Travis Waters, her boyfriend, was driving,” said Senior Trooper William Cope.

-Senior Trooper William Cope says Glenn was bonded out the same night after she turned herself in.
-Her previous charges were dropped Thursday evening before the new ones were added.
+Cope said Ashley was bonded out the same night after she turned herself in and that her previous charges were dropped Thursday evening before the new ones were added.

 “I contacted Ms. Glenn by phone and asked her to meet me to turn herself in.
 She did not show up and since then we have learned they are on the run,” Cope said.